Arab Spring: Syria (2011–2024)

 Protests in Syria started on 26 January 2011, when a police officer assaulted a man in public at "Al-Hareeka Street" in old Damascus.
 The man was arrested right after the assault.
 As a result, protesters called for the freedom of the arrested man.
 Soon a "day of rage" was set for 4–5 February, but it was uneventful.
 On 6 March, the Syrian security forces arrested about 15 children in Daraa, in southern Syria, for writing slogans against the government.
 Soon protests erupted over the arrest and abuse of the children.
 Daraa was to be the first city to protest against the Ba'athist government, which has been ruling Syria since 1963.

 Thousands of protesters gathered in Damascus, Aleppo, al-Hasakah, Daraa, Deir ez-Zor, and Hama on 15 March, with recently released politician Suhair Atassi becoming an unofficial spokesperson for the "Syrian revolution".
 The next day there were reports of approximately 3000 arrests and a few casualties, but there are no official figures on the number of deaths.
 On 18 April 2011, approximately 100,000 protesters sat in the central Square of Homs calling for the resignation of president Bashar al-Assad.
 Protests continued through July 2011, the government responding with harsh security clampdowns and military operations in several districts, especially in the north.
 On 31 July, Syrian army tanks stormed several cities, including Hama, Deir Ez-Zour, Abu Kamal, and Herak near Daraa.
 At least 136 people were killed, the highest death toll in any day since the start of the uprising.
 On 5 August 2011, an anti-government demonstration took place in Syria called "God is with us", during which the Syrian security forces shot the protesters from inside the ambulances, killing 11 people.
-The Arab Spring events in Syria subsequently escalated into the Syrian civil war.
+The Arab Spring events in Syria subsequently escalated into the Syrian civil war, in which between about 580,000 to 656,000 people were killed.
 The war caused massive political instability and economic hardship in Syria, with the Syrian pound plunging to new lows.
+It also resulted in one of the largest refugee crises.